chadmckell/MoogVCFTrap/C++/README.txt

 This code is designed for beginners to C++ and/or physical modeling.
-For this reason, it does not include more complicated features such as sidechain modulation, parameter interpolation, multithreading, pausing, or any computation of nonlinear functions.
+For this reason, it does not include more complicated features such as sidechain modulation, multithreading, parameter smoothing, pausing, or any computation of nonlinear functions.
 In addition, I chose not to use the Eigen C++ library because I didn't want it to be a hurdle to beginners (that's why I compute the matrix inverse by hand).

 Below are instructions for compiling the source code and running the real-time VST plugin in a DAW.